contact us

 Make sure you CC in your new property manager.
 They will manage the handover for you, including:

-• Getting the keys to your property
+• Collecting the keys to your property

-• Getting all current tenancy documents
+• Getting all current tenancy documents, including compliance documents

 • Making contact with your tenant to let them know of the change